puppetlabs/pupperware/k8s/README.md

 ### Load-Balancing Puppet Server

 In case a Load Balancer (LB) must sit in front of Puppet Server - please keep in mind that having a Network LB (operating at OSI Layer 4) is preferable.

+### NGINX Ingress Controller Configuration

+The Ingress resource is disabled by default, but if it is enabled then ssl-passthrough must be used so that puppet agents will get the expected server certificate when connecting to the service.
+This feature must be enabled on the Ingress resource itself, but also must be enabled via command line argument to the NGINX Ingress Controller.
+More information on that can be found [here](<https://kubernetes.github.io/ingress-nginx/user-guide/cli-arguments/>).

 ## Migrating from a Bare-Metal Puppet Master